You should complete a “Register of Interest” form - we ask for some basic information and is NOT a full application at this stage.

 For all clients on the waiting list, the search to find an appropriate dog begins right away.
 However, this all depends on the individual needs of the client, and the individual qualities of the dogs in training.

 Potentially yes.
-However, there are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that Guide and Hearing Dogs do, as they will be able to access public places.
-You must accept that there is no guarantee that your dog would be suitable, and that he/she would need to pass an initial assessment first.
+However, there are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that any other assistance dogs do.

 To be considered for this your dog must be under the age of 3 years before training starts, and you MUST have been the only owner of the dog.